sttk/stringcase-java/README.md

 All characters other than ASCII uppercase and lowercase letters and ASCII numbers are removed as word separators.

-If you want to use some symbols as separators, specify those symbols in the `Separators` field of an `Options` instance and use the `〜CaseWithOptions` methods for the desired case.
+If you want to use some symbols as separators, specify those symbols in the `separators` field of an `Options` instance and use the `〜CaseWithOptions` methods for the desired case.
-If you want to retain certain symbols and use everything else as separators, specify those symbols in `Keep` field of an `Options` instance and use the `〜CaseWithOptions` methods for the desired case.
+If you want to retain certain symbols and use everything else as separators, specify those symbols in `keep` field of an `Options` instance and use the `〜CaseWithOptions` methods for the desired case.

 Additionally, you can specify whether to place word boundaries before and/or after non-alphabetic characters with conversion options.
-This can be set using the `SeparateBeforeNonAlphabets` and `SeparateAfterNonAlphabets` fields in the `Options` instance.
+This can be set using the `separateBeforeNonAlphabets` and `separateAfterNonAlphabets` fields in the `Options` instance.

 The `〜Case` methods that do not take `Options` as an argument only place word boundaries after non-alphabetic characters.
-In other words, they behave as if `SeparateBeforeNonAlphabets = false` and `SeparateAfterNonAlphabets = true`.
+In other words, they behave as if `separateBeforeNonAlphabets = false` and `separateAfterNonAlphabets = true`.

 ## Install